Fireblight-Studios/foundryvtt-simple-calendar/README.md

 If you wish to support the development of Simple Calendar there are a few ways you can help:

 * Share your good experiences with the module with others!
-* Leave an endorsement or comment on [Foundry Hub](https://www.foundryvtt-hub.com/package/foundryvtt-simple-calendar/).
-* If you wish and are able to you can support the developer monetarily by becoming a [Patron](https://www.patreon.com/vigorator) or donating on [Ko-fi](https://ko-fi.com/vigorator).
+* If you wish and are able to you can support the developer monetarily by donating on [Ko-fi](https://x.com/Arctis_Fire).
 Simple Calendar will always be free to use by anyone, these are just options for those who want to donate to the development.

 ## Credits